 Carriker serves as a trustee of the National Arts Program Foundation, is a director of The SEI Center for Advanced Studies in Management at the Wharton School, and is an advising director of Glenthorne Capital.

-Carriker holds B.S., M.S., and Ph.D. degrees in physics from Washington State University, Trinity College, and the University of Connecticut, respectively, and an MBA from the Harvard Business School.
+Carriker holds a B.S., M.S., and Ph.D. in physics from Washington State University, Trinity College, and the University of Connecticut, respectively, and an MBA from the Harvard Business School.

-Previously he was: director of Teleflex Incorporated; Selas Corporation of America; Laser Technology, Inc.; Heurchrome SA (France); Telair GmbH (Germany); Airfoil Technologies International (a General Electric joint venture); the World Affairs Council of Philadelphia; the Harvard Business School Club of Philadelphia; the Pennsylvania Innovation Network (PIN); the Entrepreneurship Center, Fordham Graduate School of Business.
+Additionally, Carriker was director of: Teleflex Incorporated; Selas Corporation of America; Laser Technology, Inc.; Heurchrome SA (France); Telair GmbH (Germany); Airfoil Technologies International (a General Electric joint venture); the World Affairs Council of Philadelphia; the Harvard Business School Club of Philadelphia; the Pennsylvania Innovation Network (PIN); the Entrepreneurship Center, Fordham Graduate School of Business.

 He has been the chairman of the Drexel University Center for the Plasma Processing of Materials Advisory Board and the PIN CEO Exchange.
 Carriker was a member of the Temple Fox School of Business Enterprise Management Consulting Board.
 He was recognized as the Pennsylvania Innovation Network 1994 Entrepreneur of the Year for service to small enterprises.